mdwalters/shrimpy/README.md

-# shrimpy
+# Shrimpy
-🦐 The fediverse, but shrimpified
+The fediverse, but shrimpified